Ha-Duong-88/Credit_Risk_Analysis/README.md

 Oversampling_RandomOverSampler.png![Oversampling_RandomOverSampler](https://user-images.githubusercontent.com/80140082/124972911-bf975880-dfdf-11eb-81af-edd90318471d.png)

-* The balanced accuracy score is 65%
+* The balanced accuracy score is 65%.
-* The high_risk precision is 1% only with 61% sensitivity which makes a F1 score of 2%.
+* The high_risk precision is 1% with 61% sensitivity which makes a F1 score of 2%.
 * The precision for the low_risk population is 100% with a sensitivity of 68%.